FelixFourcolor/Canzonetta-sull-aria/README.md

 Tranposed up one semitone to better fit noteblock's ranges.
 However, a few notes still do not fit, then they are either transposed up/down an octave or played by a different instrument, depending on which sounds better to me.

 ## Play requirements
-Minecraft java 1.20+ if you play the pre-built world, 1.19+ if you build from source.
+Minecraft Java 1.20 to play the pre-built world; 1.19+ if you build from source.

 Either way, go to Music & Sounds settings and turn on Directional Audio.
 Optionally, turn down Master Volume to about 60% to 70%, otherwise it might be a bit too loud (but of course this depends on your speakers).